m-reza-rahman/jakartaee-kubernetes/clustering/README.md

    ```

 * Open Eclipse.
-* Do a full build of the javaee-cafe application via Maven by going to Right click the application -> Run As -> Maven install.
+* Do a full build of the jakartaee-cafe application via Maven by going to Right click the application -> Run As -> Maven install.
 * Browse to where you have this repository code in your file system.
 You will now need to copy the war file to where we will build the Docker image next.
-You will find the war file under javaee/javaee-cafe/target.
-Copy the war file to kubernetes-clustering/.
+You will find the war file under jakartaee/jakartaee-cafe/target.
+Copy the war file to clustering/.
 * Open a terminal.
 Navigate to where you have this repository code in your file system.
-Navigate to the kubernetes-clustering/ directory.
+Navigate to the clustering/ directory.
 * Log in to Docker Hub using the docker login command:
    ```
    docker login
    ```
 * Build a Docker image and push the image to Docker Hub:
    ```
-   docker build -t <your Docker Hub account>/javaee-cafe:v1 . docker push <your Docker Hub account>/javaee-cafe:v1
+   docker build -t <your Docker Hub account>/jakartaee-cafe:v1 . docker push <your Docker Hub account>/jakartaee-cafe:v1
    ```
-* Replace the `<your Docker Hub account>` value with your account name in `javaee-cafe.yml` file, then deploy the application:
+* Replace the `<your Docker Hub account>` value with your account name in `jakartaee-cafe.yml` file, then deploy the application:
    ```
-   kubectl create -f javaee-cafe.yml
+   kubectl create -f jakartaee-cafe.yml
    ```

-* Get the External IP address of the Service, then the application will be accessible at `http://<External IP Address>/javaee-cafe`:
+* Get the External IP address of the Service, then the application will be accessible at `http://<External IP Address>/jakartaee-cafe`:
    ```
-   kubectl get svc javaee-cafe --watch
+   kubectl get svc jakartaee-cafe --watch
    ```
   It may take a few minutes for the load balancer to be created.
 When the external IP changes over from *pending* to a valid IP, just hit Control-C to exit.

    > **Note:** Use the command below to find the assigned IP address and port if you are running Kubernetes locally on `Minikube`:

  	```
- 	minikube service javaee-cafe --url
+ 	minikube service jakartaee-cafe --url
  	```

 * Scale your application:
    ```
-   kubectl scale deployment javaee-cafe --replicas=3
+   kubectl scale deployment jakartaee-cafe --replicas=3
    ```

 ## Deleting the Resources
-* Delete the Java EE deployment:
+* Delete the Jakartaee EE deployment:
    ```
-   kubectl delete -f javaee-cafe.yml
+   kubectl delete -f jakartaee-cafe.yml
    ```

 * Delete Postgres: